 The Triman logo

 The Triman is a distinctive icon: a stylized human figure combined with a recycling symbol (three curved arrows).
 It indicates that the product or its packaging is subject to a sorting rule and should not be thrown in the general waste bin.
-The Triman must appear on all packaging or, if space is too limited (items smaller than 10 cm), on the product's web page or accompanying documentation.
+The Triman must appear on all packaging.
+Size exemptions are expressed in surface area: below roughly 10 cm² the marking can be dematerialized (moved to the product's web page or accompanying documentation), and reduced formats are allowed below 20 cm².

 Info-Tri sorting instructions